John Neal bibliography: Pamphlets

-Many of Neal's pamphlets are lectures he delivered between 1829 and 1848, when he supplemented his income by traveling on the lyceum circuit.
+Many of Neal's pamphlets are lectures he delivered between 1829 and 1848, when he supplemented his income by traveling on the lyceum movement circuit.

 Collaborative works

 Selected articles

 John Neal was "perhaps the foremost critic of [his] era", commenting on literature, art, drama, politics, and a variety of social issues.
 As a critic and political commentator, his essays and journalism showed distrust of institutions and an affinity for self-examination and self-reliance.
 Compared to Neal's comparative lesser success at employing his literary theories in creative works, "his critical judgments have held.
 Where he condemned, time has almost without exception condemned also."
 Editors of newspapers, magazines, and annual publications sought contributions from Neal on a wide variety of topics, particularly in the second half of the 1830s.
 His early articles make him one of the first male advocates of women's rights and feminist causes in the US.

-Neal was the first American to be published in any British literary magazine and in that capacity wrote the first history of American literature.
+Neal was the first American to be published in any British literary magazine and in that capacity wrote the first history of American literature and American painters.
 His early encouragement of writers John Greenleaf Whittier, Edgar Allan Poe, Henry Wadsworth Longfellow, Elizabeth Oakes Smith, Nathaniel Hawthorne, and many others, helped launch their careers.
 As an art critic Neal was the first in the US, and his essays from the 1820s are recognized as "prophetic".
 As an "early firebrand" in theatrical criticism, his "prophesy" for American drama was only partially realized sixty years later.

 This list includes only articles that have received the most scholarly attention and/or that are noted in scholarly works as particularly important milestones in Neal's career and/or the histories of the topics they cover.
 Those omitted here are included in the larger list of articles by John Neal.